Corvus-AI/Text-to-Image/README.md

-# Text-to-Image
+# Text-to-Image Colab Notebooks Collection
-Collection of Colab Notebooks that can be used for Text to Image

 None of these notebooks are mine !
 I have tried to credit the creater wherever possible .
 Please raise an Issue if your work hasnt been credited or if you want it to be removed from this list .
 The original notebooks have not been edited in any manner and credit the creator .

 - VQGAN+CLIP (z+quantize method with augs, English notebook) : https://colab.research.google.com/drive/1Zx38waUmaF3bk8ejjB21HzGiuAOnX4PD?usp=sharing